google/android-fhir/README.md

 You can create a [GitHub issue](https://github.com/google/android-fhir/issues) for bugs and feature requests.

-In case you find any security bug, please do NOT create a Github issue.
+In case you find any security bug, please do NOT create a GitHub issue.
 Instead, email us at <android-fhir-sdk-feedback@google.com>.

 If you want to provide any feedback or discuss use cases you can:
 * email us at <android-fhir-sdk-feedback@google.com>